Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Summary and concluding remarks

-In this paper we examined the question of whether differences in power characteristics of the individual tests could be exploited to improve on existing procedures for FWER and FDR control.
-This was done in a general decision-theoretic framework to allow for results that are applicable even with complicated data types and structures, and in the most fundamental setting where each pair of hypotheses consists of a simple null and a simple alternative hypothesis.
+This paper examined whether differences in power characteristics of the individual tests could be exploited to improve on existing procedures for FWER and FDR control.
+Procedures were developed under the historically most fundamental scenario where the null and the alternative hypotheses are simple.
 First, an optimal MDF within the class of simple MDFs was shown to exist for weak FWER control.
-This MDF exploits differences in the power characteristics of the individual tests.
-In particular, this MDF is better than the \Sidak\ weak FWER-controlling MDF, though the latter is a special case of the optimal MDF arising under the exchangeable setting.
-The resulting theory also informs us regarding an optimal size-investing strategy.
-Second, by using this optimal, though still restricted, MDF as an anchor, we developed a compound MDF which strongly controls the FWER.
-The sequential \Sidak\ MDF is a special case of this MDF, arising under the exchangeable setting.
-We then developed a compound MDF that (strongly) controls the FDR.
-The BH FDR-controlling MDF is a special case, arising under exchangeability.
-These new MDFs, by virtue of their construction, are expected to have smaller MDRs compared to those which do not exploit power differences.
-This was demonstrated through a modest simulation study for the new FDR-controlling MDF.
-The MDFs were also related and contrasted with other compound MDFs, notably the ODP in \cite{Sto07}, and those using weighted $p$-values.
+This MDF is better than the {\v{S}}id{\'a}k weak FWER-controlling MDF, though the latter is a special case of the optimal MDF under exchangeability.
+Optimality also informs us of an optimal size-investing strategy.
+Second, by using this optimal, though still restricted, MDF as an anchor, a compound MDF strongly controlling FWER was obtained.
+The sequential {\v{S}}id{\'a}k MDF is a special case of this MDF under exchangeability.
+Third, we developed a compound MDF that controls FDR.
+The BH procedure obtains from this MDF under exchangeability.
+By construction, these new MDFs have smaller MDRs relative to those that did not exploit power differences.
+The improvement was demonstrated through a modest simulation study by comparing the new FDR-controlling MDF and the BH MDF.